jerrodq2/django-practice-tutorials-and-refreshers/template_inheritance/README.md

 To demonstrate template inheritance, using a base template and other templates inheriting or extending the base.

 ## Other Useful Info/Directions
+See the templates folder for examples of inheritance and extending templates

 ## Linked To Any Other Django projects
 N/A